Thread transferred May 2018

 ·

-Thanks Doug.
 I think it is a much better idea to make a mark i the male part thread, than deforming the terminal screw.
 I will try that and give my feed back on how that works.
-The spark plug cables and caps seem to sit very well, but I will see if it is possible to secure them even better.
-I don't feel much vibration from the engine, but I am going to replace the rubber supports soon.
-Might have some effect too.
-Regards Olav.